kida4bmel/tutorial-llm/compose/README.md

 ```

 ## Monitoring using langfuse
+> :warning: Disclaimer: This stack of containers has been used in closed environments so far.
+If you aim to run this in a public environment you might want to change the credentials of the postgres database!

 By default docker compose will not spin up the necessary container (postgres, langfuse and openwebui/pipelines) to start monitoring the usage of open-webui.
 In order to be able to use this, add the additional docker compose file [`docker-compose-langfuse.yml`](docker-compose-langfuse.yml) when running the docker compose commands:
 ```
 docker compose -f docker-compose.yml -f docker-compose-langfuse.yml up -d